ISISComputingGroup/ibex_developers_manual/Our-Lua-Utility-Functions.md

 Sets the software flow control for when it is off or on.

 - device: String, the name of the asyn port
-- flowControlOn: Boolean, true if software flow control is on.
+- `flowControlOn`: Boolean, true if software flow control is on.

 ## Adding to our Lua utility functions